PimentNoir/fadecandy/README.md

 * The final 16-bit value is fed into our temporal dithering algorithm, which results in an 8-bit color
 * These 8-bit colors are converted to the format needed by OctoWS2811's DMA engine
 * In hardware, the converted colors are streamed out to eight LED strings in parallel

+The color lookup tables can be used to implement gamma correction, brightness and contrast, and white point correction.
+Each channel (RGB) has a 257 entry table.
+Each entry is a 16-bit intensity.
+Entry 0 corresponds to the 16-bit color 0x0000, entry 1 corresponds to 0x0100, etc. The 257th entry corresponds to 0x10000, which is just past the end of the 16-bit intensity space.

 Keyframe Interpolation
 ----------------------